LJPZebra/OLU/1P_Multicolor_System.md

 (3) Start assembling the light-sheet unit
 * Fix the [collimation objective](https://www.micro-shop.zeiss.com/en/us/shop/objectives/420330-9901-000/Objective-EC-Plan-Neofluar-5x-0.16-M27) to the light-sheet unit central cube (green).
 * Fix the [piezocrystal (PZ 400 SG OEM)](https://www.piezosystem.com/product/pz-400-oem/) to the cube (dark gray).
 If you want to start with a simple low cost version that uses only the slow scanning mode then install instead the piezo dummy element.
 This part is milled out of aluminum.
-You can download the [CAD step file of the piezo place holder ????](CAD_models/PiezoDummy.stp) here to send it to your milling service.
+You can download the [CAD step file of the piezoactuator dummy](CAD_models/PiezoDummy.stp) here to send it to your milling service.

 (4) Fix the fiber holder (red) to the piezo crystal.
 The fiber holder is milled out of aluminum.
 You can download the [fiber holder](CAD_models/FiberHolder.stp) here to send it to your milling service.